mrpetro/OpenBreed/README.md

 ## What is in current development
 * Game engine in entity component system (ECS) architecture
 * Readers for various resources from all three games
-* Developing of OpenBreed.Editor - at least to state of reading & viewing most of games resources.
+* (On hiatus) Developing of OpenBreed.Editor - at least to state of reading & viewing most of games resources.
-* Design & creation of game databases - these will be useful when developing OpenBreed engine.
+* (On hiatus) Design & creation of game databases - these will be useful when developing OpenBreed engine.
 * Some refactoring in OpenBreed.Common & Editor

 ## What's to do